antarctica/flask-entra-auth/README.md

 ### Configuration options

 The resource protector requires some configuration options to validate tokens correctly.
-These are typically defined in the [Flask config object](http://flask.pocoo.org/docs/1.0/config/) and passed to the `FlaskAzureOauth` class.
+These are read from the [config object](http://flask.pocoo.org/docs/1.0/config/) of a Flask application using the `init_app()` method.

 Before these options can be set you will need to: